nickkiermaier/labkey_dev_env/provision/ubuntu/install.md

         Enter: ifconfig
         Now you should see a local IP addresse like: 192.168.56.104 The IP address is dynamic an can be different on your VM```

-### Internal VM Labkey Setup
-1. run all of the scripts.
-    * note: the user you should be using is in the name of the script.
-        * all root scripts need to be run as `sudo su`
-        * all user scripts should be run as labkey user